Lesbian, Gay, Bisexual and Transgender Studies Department

 2) The URL for the course will be insight.ccsf.edu

-Books for GLST 15: 1) HIDDEN FROM HISTORY eds.
-Duberman, Vicinus, and Chauncey 2) Wilde's DE PROFUNDIS 3) Hall's THE WELL OF LONELINESS 4) Mishima's CONFESSIONS OF A MASK 5) Baldwin's GIOVANNI'S ROOM 6) Bannon's BEEBO BRINKER - please be aware that HIDDEN FROM HISTORY IS TECHNICALLY OUT OF PRINT - IT IS AVAILABLE AT VARIOUS ONLINE BOOKSELLERS.
+Books for LGBT 15: 1) HIDDEN FROM HISTORY eds.
+Duberman, Vicinus, and Chauncey 2) Wilde's DE PROFUNDIS 3) Hall's THE WELL OF LONELINESS 4) Mishima's CONFESSIONS OF A MASK 5) Baldwin's JIMMY's BLUES.
+Please be aware that HIDDEN FROM HISTORY IS TECHNICALLY OUT OF PRINT - IT IS AVAILABLE AT VARIOUS ONLINE BOOKSELLERS.
 IT WILL ALSO BE ON RESERVE AT ROSENBERG LIBRARY AT CCSF'S OCEAN CAMPUS.